rutrum/rutrum.net/content/blog/rebound_diet.md

 <!-- more -->

 It's been a week since the Super Bowl where I hosted a party and cooked about 20 people's worth of food for my stellar 8 guests.
 After taking the opportunity to eat all the leftovers and clear out my fridge of all the unhealthy food, I've noticed a dramatic change in my health.
 I woke up with acne on my face this morning, something I've been clear of for many years now.
 My bloody noses have been as frequent as they've been this winter.
 My mood has taken a turn for worst (among other reasons) and I weighed myself this morning at 200 lbs.
-That's right, in the [last diet blog](/blog/carnivore-conclusion) I reported that I finished the carnivore diet on November 26th weighing in at 176 lbs.
+Yeah, that's right.
+In the [last diet blog](/blog/carnivore-conclusion) I reported that I finished the carnivore diet on November 26th weighing in at 176 lbs.
 If that doesn't sound drastic enough, just 15 days ago I weighed 182.8 lbs.
 Nearly twenty pounds in two weeks.

 ## How I Ended up Here